Module Catalogues

 Lectures and Theoretical Instruction:

-Core concepts in thermodynamics, molecular modeling, and molecular dynamics will be delivered through lectures.
+Core concepts in thermodynamics, statistical mechanics and molecular dynamics will be delivered through lectures.
 These sessions will provide students with a strong theoretical foundation, emphasizing the mathematical and physical principles underlying biological systems.

 Hands-on Computational Labs:

-Practical sessions will complement the lectures, allowing students to apply theoretical knowledge through hands-on computational exercises.
+Great attention is given to practical sessions which complement the lectures, allowing students to apply theoretical knowledge through hands-on computational exercises.
 These labs will focus on building molecular models, setting up and running molecular dynamics simulations, analyzing trajectories, and employing advanced sampling techniques.
 Students will gain proficiency in using industry-standard software and tools.